MaxHoen/web102_prework/README.md

 * [X] List anything else that you can get done to improve the app functionality!

 * The filtering buttons were styled to be a skyblue.
-There is also a shadow when you hover over it.
+They also change color when you hover over it.

 ## Video Walkthrough